Lucas-But/Portable-environmental-data-logger-with-timestamping/README.md

 ### Documented Code
-The code it is divided in two main types the ones developed in by ourselfs and the ones that have been imported to use it as libraries.
+The code it is divided in two main types the ones developed by ourselfs and the ones that have been imported to use it as libraries.
 #### Own code
 ##### Main
 In the main we can find 7 stages of the code: